oracle/node-oracledb/doc/api.md

 ```

 The ROWID of a row affected by an INSERT, UPDATE, DELETE or MERGE statement.
 For other statements, or if no row was affected, it is not set.

-If more than
-one row was affected, only the ROWID of the last row is returned.
+If more than one row was affected, only the ROWID of the last row is returned.
+To get all ROWIDs of multiple rows see [DML RETURNING Bind
+Parameters](#dmlreturn).

 This property was added in node-oracledb 4.2.